PANAMA COMPANY FORMATION

 * If you wish to open an account after establishment, please inquire in advance.

-The Panama Private Interest Foundation (PPIF) is a carefully designed offshore asset protection solution by the Panamanian government in accordance with Panamanian law.
+The Panama Private Interest Foundation (PPIF) was carefully designed by the Panamanian government as an offshore asset protection solution under Panamanian law.
 It offers a wide range of benefits while carrying out activities permitted within the regulations.

-The PPIF is a carefully designed offshore asset protection solution by the Panamanian government in accordance with Panamanian law.
-It offers a wide range of benefits while carrying out activities permitted within the regulations.
+The PPIF offers the optimal structure for various purposes, including asset protection, estate planning, and privacy.
 A PPIF can isolate assets from legal risks associated with personal or business activities, which can be particularly useful in the event of a lawsuit or bankruptcy.
-A PPIF can be incorporated for a variety of purposes, from asset protection solutions to structuring ICOs for virtual asset startups, and unlike a trust, a PPIF can exist independently of day-to-day business and personal financial activities.
+A PPIF can be incorporated for a variety of purposes, from asset protection solutions to structuring an ICO for a virtual asset startup, and unlike a trust, a PPIF can exist independently of day-to-day business and personal financial activities.

 Expected establishment period: 1 month